How Justin Bieber Cleared His Adult Acne In Quarantine

 Advertisement

-Justin is quick to admit that his current skin-care regime has involved Hailey channeling her inner Dr. Pimple Popper.
+Justin is quick to admit that his current skin-care regimen has involved Hailey channelling her inner Dr. Pimple Popper.
 "She's been picking and prodding at my skin," he says, adding that his self-isolation routine includes serums and masks selected by Hailey.

 “